0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 #### [MPC token contract](https://browser.partisiablockchain.com/contracts/01a4082d9d560749ecd0ffa1dcaaaee2c2cb25d881)

-Facilitates the change of state of MPC tokens as well as transfer of MPC tokens between accounts.
+Facilitates the change of state (location, association, staking, vesting) of MPC tokens as well as transfer of MPC tokens between accounts.
+MPC tokens are always associated with the MPC token balance of a specific account[](check accuracy of this statement in the code!).

 ## Zero Knowledge and MPC